 I am a Fellow at the Department of Government, London School of Economics and Political Science as of September 2019.
 I recently received my Ph.D.
 (August 2019) in Political Science from the University of Rochester.

 My research and teaching interests are in formal theory, international relations, and political economy.
 I am primarily interested in the design of international organizations, interest group politics, and the economics of information and organizations.

-- Persuasive Lobbying with Allied Legislators (R&R at American Journal of Political Science)
+- Persuasive Lobbying with Allied Legislators (American Journal of Political Science, accepted with minor revisions)

 Works in Progress

 - Designing Political Order (with Scott Abramson and Brenton Kenkel)

 - International Coordination and Institutional Design (with Nicolas Riquelme)

 - Restricting Access to Invite Expertise: A model of lobbying in international organizations

 - Should We Let Interest Groups Learn From Their Competitors?

 - Scapegoating Bureaucrats (with Varun Karekurve-Ramachandra and Lawrence Rothenberg)